-"Sometimes I feel like people...in most cases it's men, get...screwed over by the laws of what sexual assault is." - Freshman, Male really, really important but I think there's an aspect for the guys that gets overlooked, too." - Freshman, Female
+"Sometimes I feel like people...in most cases it's men, get...screwed over by the laws of what sexual assault is." - Freshman, Male

 Likewise, some cadets reported that not enough focus in trainings is spent on male victims and equal responsibility of males and females in preventing sexual assault and sexual harassment.